Looking Ahead to Learning in the Post-COVID Workplace

 The ultimate goal of this learning transformation is not to simply get us through the next few months.
 The goal has to be much more forward-looking and sustainable.
 The challenge is for companies to do this right, leveraging digital and virtual learning solutions that deliver on real outcomes and results, rather than fixes that will be abandoned once people go back to the office.

-To learn more about what organizations are doing to get through today’s challenges and beyond, take a look at this webinar co-hosted by Brandon Hall Group and SAP Litmos that looks at what’s on the other side of the pandemic for learning and development.
+To learn more about what organizations are doing to get through today’s challenges and beyond, take a look at this webinar co-hosted by Brandon Hall Group and Litmos that looks at what’s on the other side of the pandemic for learning and development.